nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Rok Sanda's Session 1.md

 So the first pillar is writing itself.
 That means that you need to write a lot not just when the inspiration hits, you need to write daily.
 If you don't do it how are you going to get better at the craft?

-####
+#### Reading
-You need to read what you're writing, otherwise how are you going to get out of those cliches
+You need to read what you're writing, otherwise how are you going to get out of those cliches, those ideas that everyone has *as a first idea*

+The term reading here is not just for reading books or texts, it's basically everything around you.
+Even going to the beach is "reading" if you are conscious about it & if you write something about it.